 The Film Noir Foundation has done it again — the non-profit has racked up sufficient rescue-restoration victories to quality as the most effective film detectives not working directly from inside a public institution.
 Their most miraculous save-job prevented a terrific noir thriller with a female protagonist from possibly being lost forever: 1950’s Woman on the Run.
 1949’s Trapped is another dazzling example of a threatened noir, the loss of which would constitute a real crime.
 For the last forty years it has been seen only in terrible, blurry Public Domain copies.

 The movie is really special.
-It’s one of Eagle-Lion’s follow-ups to the great Anthony Mann/John Alton hits T-Men and Raw Deal, made by an all-pro team determine to do a bang-up job — and boost their careers.
+It’s one of Eagle-Lion’s follow-ups to the great Anthony Mann/John Alton hits T-Men and Raw Deal, made by an all-pro team determined to do a bang-up job — and boost their careers.
 Leading lady Barbara Peyton made a striking debut, and director Richard Fleischer further enhanced his credibility as well.
 Basically another undercover agent tale about a counterfeiting ring, this modest noir makes the most of the thriller format.
 The progressive-thinking Earl Felton-George Zuckerman screenplay jumps ahead of the audience more than once, fooling us as to what exactly we’re seeing.

 The picture has a surplus of the elements that make crime noir so much fun.
-This time around a crook is the main character — Lloyd Bridges impresses as a greedy, slippery convict clearly disinterested in moral reformation.
-Barbara Payton delivers the hot-number looks, and projects her sex appeal emotionally as well; it makes sense that this modest film would launch her brief but impressive career.
+This time around a crook is the main character — Lloyd Bridges impresses as a greedy, slippery convict disinterested in moral reform.
+Barbara Payton delivers the hot-number looks and projects her sex appeal emotionally as well; it makes sense that this modest film would launch her brief but impressive career.
 At five-foot-four she was an inch or so shorter than James Cagney — which surely helped win her the co-starring part in her next picture, Kiss Tomorrow Goodbye.

 The Treasury Department springs prison inmate Tris Stewart (Lloyd Bridges) to help track down a gang of counterfeiters that have gotten a hold of a terrific set of printing plates.
 An elaborate ruse sets him up Tris as an escapee.
-Tris is supposed to go undercover for the law, but he eludes supervision and contacts his old cronies, with the goal of selling a huge amount of bad money to fund a Mexico getaway.
+Tris is supposed to go undercover for the law but instead eludes supervision and contacts his old cronies with the goal of selling a huge amount of bad money to fund a Mexico getaway.
 He reunites with his old girlfriend Meg Dixon (Barbara Payton), a nightclub cigarette girl.
 Meg puts Tris in contact with John Downey (John Hoyt), a shady, well-heeled gambler interested in fronting the cash for the hot money deal.
 Tris doesn’t know it, but he’s still under surveillance.
 Will the T-Men shut down the shady operation?

 Trapped finds new wrinkles with the gimmick of an undercover agent working under deep cover, partnering with the key crook as a gambit to nab an entire gang.
 We think of Dennis O’Keefe in T-Men and Edmond O’Brien in White Heat as successful undercover agents.
 In the escapist spy 1960s adventures of James Bond, the suave undercover man somehow defeated villains without going undercover at all.
 Trapped’s suave, womanizing 007 analog is played by none other than John Hoyt, who does excellent work.
-The acting feat is doubly impressive considering that Hoyt was in no way a standard heroic type — he played a range of characters but is most associated with tough-minded, unpleasant villains, as in When Worlds Collide.
+The acting feat is doubly impressive considering that Hoyt was in no way a standard heroic type — he played a range of characters but is most associated with unpleasant villains, as in When Worlds Collide.